- Activity Level: high

 You should also only use positive training.
 Pomeranians (and by extension Pomskies) are very sensitive and can be saddened easily if scolded over long periods of time.
 You will need to have plenty of patience with this pup so be sure you are prepared.

-Pomsky dogs will need a lot of grooming throughout the year.
+Pomskies will need a lot of grooming throughout the year.
 Since their parents are heavy shedders, you will want to brush them every day to keep some of the dog hair at bay.
-You will also want to bathe your dog every other month to keep him comfortable.
+You will also want to bathe your dog at least once a month to keep him comfortable.
 Then every season, you should have him groomed so he will not become overheated in the warmer months.

 Pomskies come from polar opposites when it comes to activity levels.
 The Husky loves running around and getting a good workout, while the Pomeranian would rather nap the day away.
 For your new Pomsky, you will want to take him on daily walks, trips to the dog park, hikes, or lengthy games of fetch.
 Combining these may tucker the dog out – and doing one activity a day will keep him relaxed and happy.